sphynx/rokumon/README.md

 # How to build, install and play

-It's written in Rust programming language, so you have to run usual invocations for settin up Rust:
+It's written in Rust programming language, so you have to run usual invocations for setting up Rust:

 1. Install `rustup`, a standard installer for Rust (it supports variety of platforms including Linux, Mac and Windows): https://rustup.rs/